nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.2.7 Deleting emergency contact: `deleteemergency`

-**Deletes an emergency contact and its details from a patient in NovaCare.**
+**Deletes the emergency contact details from a patient in NovaCare.**

 :pencil: Format: `deleteemergency INDEX`